AitorSimona/Research_GroupMovement/docs/README.md

 ## My Take

 Well, here we are!
 I hope you are still around, now that the topic has been properly introduced (I hope) let's head to a very simple implementation of Group Movement.
-Our goal is simple, handle the creation of groups, based on some entities/individuals and have them move from A to B. This implementation lets units overlap on the way to the destination, but organizes them at the end, so each entity/individual is on a different tile than the others, keeping a simple formation.
+Our goal is simple, handling the creation of groups, based on some entities/individuals and have them move from A to B. This implementation lets units overlap on the way to the destination, but organizes them at the end, so each entity/individual is on a different tile than the others, keeping a simple formation.

 We could fit this implementation in the **Flow-based approach** since we care about the group and not about every single individual.